-Residual compressive stresses in metallic components have long been recognized [1-4] to enhance fatigue strength.
-Engineering components have been shot-peened or cold worked to create a surface layer of residual compressive stress with fatique enhancement as the primary objective, or as a byproduct of a surface hardening treatment like carburizing, nitriding, induction hardening, etc. Over the last decade, additional surface enhancement methods including LPB,[5] LSP,[6] and ultrasonic peening have emerged.
+Residual compressive stresses in metallic components have long been recognized [1-4] to fatigue strength. enhance Engineering components have been shot-peened or cold worked to create a surface layer of residual compressive stress with fatigue strength enhancement as the primary objective, or as a by-product of a surface hardening treatment like carburizing, nitriding, induction hardening, etc. Over the last decade, additional surface enhancement methods including LPB,[5] LSP,[6] and ultrasonic peening have emerged.
 These surface treatment methods have been shown to improve the fatigue performance of engineering components to different degrees.